-Deep within the French Alps, Bourg St. Maurice exemplifies the idea of “mountain life” to visitors.
-Nestled in the Tarentaise Valley, the town is famous for being the gateway to 2 large ski domains Paradiski and Espace Killy that consist of several dozen ski resorts.
+Deep within the French Alps, Bourg-Saint-Maurice exemplifies the idea of “mountain life” to visitors.
+Nestled in the Tarentaise Valley, the town is famous for being the gateway to 2 large ski domains Paradiski and Espace Killy that consist of several top ski resorts.

 Nonetheless, the area has managed to retain its charm, local traditions, and customs.
 Besides skiers, the town welcomes tourists and outdoor adventure tourists all-year-round with activities including hiking, swimming, and golfing.

 The town itself has a population of just over 7,000 full-time residents.
 There is a wide range of restaurants, hotels, bars and unique shopping options for visitors to choose from.